Statistics on young people neither in employment nor in education or training

 Young female NEETs were more likely to be inactive, while young male NEETs were more likely to be unemployed

-In 2016, the share of young (aged 20–34) male NEETs in the EU-28 who were unemployed was 57.9 %, while 42.1 % of young male NEETs were inactive.
-In contrast, the share of young female NEETs who were unemployed was 30.8 %, while 69.2 % were inactive; as such, almost twice as many young female NEETs were inactive.
-This ratio — between the share of female NEETs who were inactive compared to the share who were unemployed — rose considerably higher in a number of the EU Member States: with more than four times as many young female NEETs being inactive in the United Kingdom, Germany, Estonia, Bulgaria, Malta and Hungary and up to 5.6 times as many in Romania and the Czech Republic.
+Looking at young (aged 20-34) men in 2019 in the EU, 6.3 % were reported as unemployed NEETs compared to 5.9 % who were inactive NEETs.
+In contrast, 5.5 % of young females were unemployed NEETs while 15.3 % were inactive NEETs.
+As such, almost three times as many young female NEETs were inactive.
+This ratio — between inactive and unemployed female NEETs — rose considerably higher in a number of EU Member States: with more than four times as many young female NEETs being inactive in Estonia, the Netherlands, Malta, Ireland, Slovakia, Poland, Germany, Bulgaria, Hungary and Romania and up to 13.6 times as many in Czechia (see Table 2).

 NEETs: analysis by educational attainment level